Competition Level When Looking for a Job

 Your Resume is your weapon for Competition ideas

 Getting a job is almost like a real battle or war where the one with the better weapons is most likely to win.
 Your weapon in this battle is your resume.
-The better resume will always be the reason behind someone’s acceptance for the job.
+A better resume will always be the reason behind someone’s acceptance for the job.

 It is one of the fundamental rules of the interview process that in the first 10 seconds of reading your resume, the recruiter is almost sure about whether to hire you or not and the series of questions that follow are only to prove his assumption.
 10 seconds might not seem like a fair enough time to assess you as a suitable candidate but that’s all you get.
 So, how do you make the most of it?
 Writing a good resume is not about listing all your accomplishments so far but being smart enough to mention the ones that really matter.